vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.annotation.md

 1\.
 Pramā is a species of *anubhavaḥ*.

 Anubhavaḥ is a type of cognition that is (a) occurrent (i.e. something you are actively undergoing) and (b) informative (i.e. "novel").
-That is, it contrasts with (a) dispositional belief and (b) recollection [smr̥tiḥ] which merely regurgitates already acquired information.
+It contrasts with (a) dispositional belief and (b) recollection [smr̥tiḥ] which merely regurgitates already acquired information.

 This is why I translate anubhava as 'observation'; since this term also refers to an occurrent mental state capable of delivering new information.
 One caveat here, observation is not limited to just perception; but also includes "second-hand" forms of observation such as inference and testimony.

+If pramā is a species of anubhavaḥ, and anubhavaḥ is 'observation'; then, translating pramā as 'evidence' or 'evidential observation' makes sense.
+Because, evidential observation is a type of observation—specifically, that form of observation that has the capacity to justify belief.

-On both of these points, (a) and (b), translating pramā as 'knowledge' is troublesome.
+Also, on both of these points, (a) and (b), translating pramā as 'knowledge' is troublesome.

 Regarding (a) — knowledge is not typically considered a kind of mental state, let alone an occurrent one.
 The so-called "knowledge-first" accounts are an exception, here.
 But even in this case, translating knowledge as 'pramā' threatens to make the whole debate around knowledge-first epistemology unintelligible in Sanskrit.
 This suggests, at the least, that the reverse choice—translating pramā as 'knowledge'—should also be treated with skepticism.